TheJacksonLaboratory/intro-napari-workshop/napari-workshops/getting_started.md

 ## Workshop content

-The workshop will consist of [introductory slides](https://psobolewskiphd.github.io/intro-napari-slides/), as well as notebooks.
-The notebooks are [included in this repository](notebooks/index.md), but we strongly encourage you to follow along with your own, fresh notebook, rather than just executing the existing content.
-To execute the notebooks, locally please see [the instructions here](notebook_setup.md).
-They can also be run in the cloud, [using Binder](launching_binder.md).
+The workshop consists of [introductory slides](https://psobolewskiphd.github.io/intro-napari-slides/), as well as code examples in notebooks.
+The executed and rendered notebooks are [included in this repository](notebooks/index.md).
+We strongly encourage you to follow along with your own, fresh notebook.
+However, if you would like to down load and execute the completed notebooks locally, please see [the instructions here](notebook_setup.md).
+Additionally, the completed notebooks can also be run in the cloud [using Binder](launching_binder.md).